 While appreciating that the prices quoted above are an average, some eye clinics across the UK may offer special deals for cataract eye surgery.
 However, you should be aware that whilst clinics will often advertise offers on cataract surgery, it’s important to read the small print carefully before committing to some of those offers.
 Some of the offers may not include all the necessary care after the surgery.
 To be safe, compare a selection of cataract eye surgery clinics and make the decision based on the surgeon’s professional experience and reputation.

-When investigating the prices of cataract surgery, always check the small print.
+When investigating the prices of cataract surgery, always check the small print and make sure you are not looking at the laser eye surgery prices which are often cheaper.
 Some clinics may present a great headline price but there may be added extras that haven’t been accounted for, e.g. your aftercare and subsequent appointments after the procedure.

 Is Finance Available for Cataract Surgery?